-With this supply chain analysis, we meet the first part of the requirement as described in Handbook CO2-prestatieladder 3.0:
+With this supply chain analysis, we meet the first part of the requirement as described in Handbook CO2-Performance Ladder:

 'One supply chain analysis needs to be made for one of the two most material emissions, and one other supply chain analysis for one of the six most material emissions."
-The ranking of the most material emissions can be found in table 2 in the report 'CO2 Scope 3 Chain analyses 2017 ICT Group NV'.
+The ranking of the most material emissions can be found in table 2 in the report ' CO_2 Scope 3 Chain analyses ICT Group NV'.